-Phimosis surgery is done with general or local anesthesia and is a safe and simple method performed by a urologist or pediatric surgeon, and is commonly indicated for boys between 7 and 10 years of age, but it can also be performed in adolescence, although recovery may be more painful.
+Phimosis surgery is carried out under general or local anesthesia and is a safe and simple method performed by a urologist or pediatric surgeon It is commonly indicated for boys between 7 and 10 years of age, but it can also be performed in adolescence, although recovery may be more painful.

 How is recovery from phimosis surgery

-The recovery after surgery is relatively quick and in about 10 days there is no pain or bleeding, but by the 8th day there may be a slight discomfort and bleeding resulting from the erections that may occur during sleep and this is why it is recommended you do this surgery even in childhood, because it is an easier situation to control.
+Recovery after surgery is relatively quick and in about 10 days there is no pain or bleeding, but by the 8th day there may be a slight discomfort and bleeding resulting from the erections that may occur during sleep.
+This is why it is recommended you do this surgery in childhood, because it is an easier situation to control.

-After surgery the doctor may recommend changing the dressing the next morning by gently removing the gauze and then rinsing the area with soap and water, being careful not to bleed.
-At the end, apply the anesthetic ointment recommended by your doctor and cover with a sterile gauze, so that it is always dry.
+After surgery, the doctor may recommend changing the dressing the next morning by gently removing the gauze and then rinsing the area with soap and water, being careful not to make the wound bleed.
+Finally, apply the anesthetic ointment recommended by your doctor and cover with a sterile gauze, so that it is always dry.
 The stitches are usually removed on the 8th day.